lisamurphy788/covid_data/README.md

 # 2. User Experience

 ## 2.1 User Stories
-1. As a user, I want to be able to enter in the daily data.
+1. As a user, I want to be able to enter in the daily Covid data.
 2. As a user, I want the daily data to update the overall summary data.
 3. As a user, I want to see my inputs.
 4. As a user, i want my excel to update once i have all my inputs entered.